 In Key stages 1 and 2, pupils take part in weekly science lessons following National Curriculum objectives, supported by the "Plan It" scheme of work.
 Pupils are encouraged to build on their natural curiosity from the Early Years and are guided to develop their understanding of science ideas.
 Through making careful observations, noticing patterns, grouping and classifying and carrying out simple comparative tests, often using the school environment and the local area to stimulate learning, they begin to use simple scientific language to talk about what they have found out.

 As children move into key stage 2, they work towards a deeper understanding of scientific ideas.
 Building on their work in key stage 1, they ask their own questions about what they observe and begin to decide which methods of scientific enquiry are likely to be the best way to answer them.
-In lower key stage 2 they start to draw simple conclusions, using scientific language to talk about and record what they have found out.
+In lower key stage 2 they start to plan their own tests including comparative and fair tests, draw simple conclusions, using scientific language to talk about and record what they have found out.
 Later on, pupils select the most appropriate methods of enquiry and draw their own conclusions based on data and observations.
-They use evidence to justify their ideas, and use their scientific knowledge and understanding to explain their findings.
+They use evidence to justify their ideas, and use their scientific knowledge and understanding to explain and report on their findings.